Pauline Piliae-Rasabale

-Biography
+Rugby Union

 Piliae-Rasabale started in her international debut for Australia against Fiji on 6 May 2022 at the Suncorp Stadium in Brisbane.
 She also started against Japan in her second appearance for the Wallaroos a few days later.
 She was named in the squad for the 2022 Pacific Four Series.
 She started against the Black Ferns in the opening match of the Pacific Four series on 6 June.

 Piliae-Rasabale was named in the Wallaroos squad for a two-test series against the Black Ferns at the Laurie O'Reilly Cup.
 She also made the team to the delayed 2022 Rugby World Cup in New Zealand.